 In early 2016, the lake began a phase of prolonged rise, and the lake was occasionally visible from Jaggar Overlook in the first half of the year.
 By late 2016 the lake was consistently close to the Overlook crater rim and was frequently visible.
 During the inflation phase of DI events, the lake would rise slightly, with spattering and the lake surface visible from Jaggar Overlook.
 Subsequent deflation resulted in a lake level drop taking it just out of view.
 This up and down sequence continued into 2017.
 Not surprisingly, Jaggar Museum has been a popular visitor destination in Hawai`i Volcanoes National Park, particularly at dusk.

 Enlargement of the Overlook crater has continued, and by late 2016 the Overlook crater was roughly 250 m long and 190 m wide.
 The lake had similar dimensions, as it filled the majority of the crater.
-Only a handful of persistent lava lakes exist on Earth, and the lake in Halema‘uma‘u Crater is now one of the two largest (Nyiragongo Volcano, Democratic Republic of the Congo, has a lava lake on a similar scale).
-As of early 2017, as the summit eruption approaches its ten year anniversary, there are no signs of the eruption ramping up or slowing down.
-The past few years have had remarkably consistent lake activity, and this will likely continue for some time.
+Only a handful of persistent lava lakes exist on Earth, and the lake in Halema‘uma‘u Crater was one of the two largest (Nyiragongo Volcano, Democratic Republic of the Congo, has a lava lake on a similar scale).
+Just after the summit eruption's ten year anniversary, an intrusion into and subsequent eruption from K?lauea's lower East Rift Zone caused the summit lava lake to drain, and the summit to experience the largest collapse in over 200 years.